Iran moves ships, reducing tensions near Yemen: Pentagon's Carter

 President Barack Obama said on Tuesday the U.S. government had warned Iran not to send weapons to Yemen that could be used to threaten shipping traffic in the Gulf.
 Carter said on Wednesday the United States was concerned the ships might be carrying advanced weapons to Houthi rebels there.

-The U.S. Navy sent the USS Theodore Roosevelt and an escort warship into the Arabian Sea earlier this week to support seven U.S. warships already in the area around the Gulf of Aden because of concerns about growing instability in Yemen.
+The U.S. Navy sent the USS Theodore Roosevelt and an escort warship into the Arabian Sea earlier this week to support seven U.S. warships already in the area around the Gulf of Aden because of concerns about worsening chaos in Yemen.

-The Iranian-backed Houthis sidelined the Yemeni central government after seizing the capital Sanaa in September.
-The Shi‘ite Muslim Houthis have continued to advance south capturing more territory.

-A Saudi-led coalition, supported by the United States, launched an air campaign to destroy heavy weapons controlled by the Houthis that could threaten Saudi Arabia.
-The Saudis say their aim is to restore President Abd-Rabbu Mansour Hadi.
+A Saudi-led coalition, backed by the United States, began an air campaign last month to destroy heavy weapons controlled by Houthis that could threaten Saudi Arabia, the world’s top oil exporter and arch-regional rival of Iran.
+The Saudis say their goal is to restore Yemeni President Abd-Rabbu Mansour Hadi.

-Saudi Arabia said on Tuesday it was ending its month-long bombing campaign against the Yemeni rebels and shifting to a new phase of its operations in Yemen.
-Bombing has continued since then, and U.S. officials have said the Saudis had indicated they would continue to bomb as deemed necessary.
+Saudi Arabia said on Tuesday it was ending its campaign against the Houthis and shifting to a new phase of operations in Yemen.
+Bombing has resumed since then, however, and U.S. officials have said the Saudis had indicated they would continue the air strikes as deemed necessary.

-Reporting by David Alexander and Phillip Stewart; Editing by Grant McCool, Sandra Maler and Eric Beech
+Reporting by David Alexander and Phillip Stewart in Washington, Sam Wilkin in Dubai; Editing by Mark Heinrich